waggle-sensor/summer2021/Lee/work-log.md

 * document.write() - but will delete all existing HTML. so for testing recommended
 * window.alert()   - only OK button | prompt() two button, and string type
 * console.log()    - debugging purposes
+* syntax
+* var: { var y = 2; } // y can be used here
+* let: { let y = 2; } // y can NOT be used here.
+Also, cannot be Redeclared. but redeclaring a variable with let, in another block, is allowed.
+* const: cannot be Reassigned, can change the properties of a constant object, but can not reassign the object.
+Declaring a variable with const is similar to let when it comes to Block Scope.
+* If put a number in quotes, the rest of the numbers will be treated as "strings", and concatenated. e) x = 2 + 3 + "0"; x = 50; (str)
+* JavaScript has dynamic types, which means that the same variable can be used to hold different data types.
+* note: e) var x = {firstName:"John", lastName:"Doe"}; // Object | var cars = ["Saab", "Volvo", "BMW"]; //array (similart to list in Python I guess)

 ### Wednesday, 16th
 -Today's Technical Tasks
 *